Ariana Grande marries real estate agent boyfriend

-LOS ANGELES (AFP, REUTERS) - American pop star Ariana Grande married her luxury real estate agent fiance Dalton Gomez at her home in Los Angeles on Sunday (May 16), American media reported on Monday.
+LOS ANGELES • American pop star Ariana Grande married her luxury real estate agent fiance Dalton Gomez at her home in Los Angeles on Sunday, American media reported on Monday.

 "It was tiny and intimate - less than 20 people.
 The room was so happy and full of love," a representative for Grande told People magazine, which confirmed a report from TMZ.